 Just like how a CDP and CRM are similar yet so different in their functionality, another data platform that you can get CDP confused with is the Data Management Platform(DMP).
 Here, you need to understand that CDPs work with both anonymous and known individuals.
 On the other hand, DMPs work solely with anonymous entities.

 Their differences do not stop there.
-Find out more on customer data platform vs data management platform through the differentiating features below.
+Find out more on customer data platform vs data management platform through the key features below.

 CDP: Collects and manages first-party data via the company’s digital properties.